teaching-FEEC/dgm-2025.2/projects/super_resolution/E2_README.md

 Initially, both platforms were configured and tested with the goal of analyzing the model’s performance under different execution conditions.

-From this definition onward, all subsequent stages of training, validation, and performance analysis were carried out in VS Code.
+All subsequent stages of training, validation, and performance analysis were carried out in VS Code.
 The main evaluation metrics — such as PSNR (Peak Signal-to-Noise Ratio), SSIM (Structural Similarity Index), and LPIPS (Learned Perceptual Image Patch Similarity) — were applied in this environment to assess the quality of the generated images and to compare the results with the high-resolution reference images.

 ### Datasets and Evolution
  List the datasets used in the project.